Namokar Mantra

-The Ṇamōkāra mantra or Navkar Mantra is the most significant mantra in Jainism, and one of the oldest mantras in continuous practice.
+The Ṇamōkāra mantra is the most significant mantra in Jainism, and one of the oldest mantras in continuous practice.
 This is the first prayer recited by the Jains while meditating.
 The mantra is also variously referred to as the Pancha Namaskāra Mantra, Namaskāra Mantra, Navakāra Mantra, Namaskāra Mangala or Paramesthi Mantra.
+It is dedicated to the Panch-Parmeshthi, namely the arihant, the siddhas, the acharyas, the upadhyaya and all the ascetics.